AhmedYahyaE/inspection-booking-system/README.md

 ```bash
 php artisan test
 ```
-(Feature tests are recommended for all endpoints.)
+(Feature and unit tests are included for booking creation and conflict logic.)

+---

+## API Testing with Postman
+- Download the ready-to-use Postman collection: [InspectionBookingSystem.postman_collection.json](./InspectionBookingSystem.postman_collection.json)
+- Import it into Postman, set your `base_url` and `token` variables, and test all endpoints easily.
+- All requests include the correct headers and inherit Bearer token authentication from the collection.

 ---